paulevsGitch/VanillaBlockEnhancements/README.md

 **Make backup of your world before install!**

 ### Block Behaviour Changes:
+- Intractable blocks: placing blocks with shift click will not open GUI or trigger them, digging will not activate them
+- Chests: use player direction instead of wall check, can be placed near each other
+- Doors: use blockstates (no open/close issues), double doors will open at once
+- Trapdoors: use blockstates (no open/close issues), not require handle block, can be place on top and bottom
 - Slabs: can be placed vertically, full slabs have directions, full slabs will break by parts
 - Pumpkins and Jack o' Lanterns: don't require block below them
-- Intractable blocks: placing blocks with shift click will not open GUI or trigger them
-- Chests: use player direction instead of wall check, can be placed near each other
-- Doors: use blockstates (no open/close issues), double doors will open at once

 *Planned:*
 - Stairs: can be placed vertically and upside-down
-- Trapdoors: not require handle block, can be place on top and bottom